icewind1991/mx-puppet-steam/README.md

 link <username> <password>
 ```

-If a steam guard (mobile or email) code is required you will be asked for the code.
+If a steam guard (mobile or email) code is required, you will be asked for the code.